teivah/multilock/README.md

 ```

 The resize operation is safe.
-In order to access/resize a variable length structure, it requires to acquire a shared lock first (which does not exist for a fixed structure hence making it faster than a variable one).
+To access/resize a variable length structure, it requires to acquire a shared lock first (which does not exist for a fixed structure hence making it faster than a variable one).